gnosis/ido-contracts/README.md

 ### Specific implementation batch auction

 EasyAuction allows anyone to start a new auction of any ERC20 token (sellToken) against another ERC20 token (buyToken).
 The entity initiating the auction, the auctioneer, has to define the amount of token to be sold, the minimal price for the auction, and the end-time of the auction.
-Once the auctioneer initiates the auction with a ethereum transaction transfering the sellTokens and setting the parameters.
+Once the auctioneer initiates the auction with a ethereum transaction transferring the sellTokens and setting the parameters.
 From this moment on, anyone can participate as a buyer and submit bids.
 Each buyer places buy-orders with a specified limit price into the system.
 The buy amount of an order must be at least 1/5000th of the auctioned sell amount.
 Once an order is placed, orders can no longer be canceled and the tokens for the buying process are locked.
 Once the auction ends, the final clearing price will be determined via an onchain calculation.
 The minimal buy amount per order is set in such a way that no more than 5000 orders need to be read onchain for the price calculation.
 This limit ensure that the onchain price can be calculated within one ethereum transaction.
 The transaction sender gets the transaction costs off-set by

-Once the price of an auction has been caluclated onchain, everyone can claim their part of the auction.
+Once the price of an auction has been calculated onchain, everyone can claim their part of the auction.
 The auctioneer can withdraw the bought funds, the buyers being matched in the auction can withdraw their bought tokens.
 The buyers bidding with a too low price which were not matched in the auction can withdraw their bidding funds back.

 ## Comparison to Dutch auctions

 The proposed batch auction system has a number of advantages over dutch auction.

 - The biggest advantage is certainly that buyers don't have to wait for a certain time to submit orders, but that they can submit orders at any time.
-This makes the system much more convinient for users.
+This makes the system much more convenient for users.
 - Dutch auctions have a very high activity right before the auction is closing.
 If pieces of the infrastructure are not working reliable during this time period, then prices can fall further than expected, causing a loss for the auctioneer.
 Also, high gas prices during this short time period can be a hindering factor for buyers to quickly join the auction.
 - Dutch auctions calculate their price based the blocktime.
-This pricing is hard to predict for all participants, as the mining is a stochastical process Additionally, the unpredictablity for the mining time of the next block
+This pricing is hard to predict for all participants, as the mining is a stochastical process Additionally, the unpredictability for the mining time of the next block
 - Dutch auctions are causing a gas price bidding war to close the auction.
 In contrast in batch auction, different buyers will bid against other bidder in the mem-pool.
 Especially, once (EIP-1559)[https://eips.ethereum.org/EIPS/eip-1559] is implemented and the mining of a transaction is guaranteed for the next block, then bidders have to compete on bidding limit-prices instead of the gas-prices to get included into the auction.

 ## Instructions